apache/trafficserver/doc/admin-guide/plugins/multiplexer.en.rst

 |Name| is a remap plug-in that allows requests to certain origins to be multiplexed (i.e.,
 duplicated and dispatched in parallel) to one or more other hosts.
-The headers are copied into the new requests as well as POST bodies.
+The headers are copied into the new requests as well as request bodies specified via Content-Length.
+Chunk encoded request bodies are not supported for multiplexing, but they will pass through to the non-multiplexed origin.
 Optionally POST and PUT requests can be skipped via ``pparam=proxy.config.multiplexer.skip_post_put=1``.

 Description
 ===========